Table of Contents Show

 | Art Integration | Fusion of painting, sculpture, and architecture into one unified program |

-| Color Palette | Rich, vibrant colors — golds, deep reds, blues |
+| Color Palette | Rich, vibrant colors such as golds, deep reds, and blues |

-| Spatial Experience | Dynamic opposition and interpenetration of spaces |
+| Spatial Experience | Opposing and interpenetrating spaces |

 | Emotional Effect | Designed to overwhelm the senses and evoke emotional response |

-| NOT Characteristic | Simplicity and restraint — the opposite of Baroque’s ethos |
+| NOT Characteristic | Simplicity and restraint (the opposite of Baroque’s ethos) |

 | Building | Location | Approx. Date | Notable Features |